Amazon's Cyber Monday 2018 deals are here!

 With Black Friday behind us, it's time for Cyber Monday deals and Amazon isn't waiting.
-Amazon's many Black Friday deals are still available in many cases, with plans for the sales to run right into Cyber Monday.
+Most of Amazon's great Black Friday deals are still available, though stock appears to be gradually disappearing.
+In many cases, sales will run across Cyber Monday, so you can still cash in.

 Some deals have been ending or selling out, so we will keep updating this post as we spot changes.

-Note: Updated: Deals and availability confirmed on Sunday, Nov.
-25 at 5:10 p.m.
-PT.
-Update: As of Sunday Nov.
-25 at 5:00 p.m.
-PT, the Fire 7 tablet is out of stock and scheduled to be back in the Amazon warehouse from Dec 1 -- depending on the colour you choose.
-You can still order at the discounted price, you'll just be receiving it a bit later!